router-city/router-city/wireguard.md

 # Wireguard Configuration

 Here is a basic configuration for connecting two peers via [Wireguard](https://www.wireguard.com/) software.
-This example does not use Crypto Routing so each peer has a separateinterface.
+This example does not use Crypto Routing so each peer has a separate interface.

 ## Installation